JohannesLbck/OverCompliance/README.md

 QuickStart:
 1. Git Clone
-2. `python3 identify.py `
+2. `python3 synth_identify.py --r R2 --d M`
 3. If any packages are missing, use your preferred virtual env and `pip install -r requirements.txt`

-This repository contains the code for the evaluation of the ...
-Paper.
+Quickstart will test Requirement R2 on dataset M which is also used for the cost calculation example.

 There are two main scripts one for working with the BPIC and Sepsis datasets (A) and one for identification in the Synthetic datasets (B):